 - Deputy District Judge, North Eastern Circuit – appointed March 2019

 - Family Law Bar Association

 Kathryn’s practice encompasses private and public law as well as FLA injunctions.

-In care cases she acts for local authorities, parents, children and intervenors/ additional parties, giving her a good understanding of issues across the spectrum.
+In care cases Kathryn acts for local authorities, parents, children and intervenors/ additional parties, with a good understanding of issues across the spectrum.
 She works hard to ensure that parents, particularly vulnerable ones, have the best possible representation and takes time to explain to them what is happening in court and to their case in general.
-She has represented a number of parents with learning difficulties and is sympathetic when dealing with clients with addiction problems or those involved in relationships characterised by domestic abuse.
+She has represented a number of parents with learning or mental health difficulties and is sympathetic when dealing with clients with addiction problems or those involved in relationships characterised by domestic abuse.
 When representing the local authority her aim is always to be “firm but fair” so that parents who face losing their children are dealt with in a professional and understanding manner.

 LA v W & S: Representing a local authority in a case taking 2½ years and involving 5 experts dealing with the father’s disability.
 This case then generated a civil damages claim brought by the father against the local authority.
-As Kathryn also has a civil practice she was able to draft the defence to this claim and advise the local authority on settlement and costs.
+As Kathryn also had a civil practice at this time she was able to draft the defence to this claim and advise the local authority on settlement and costs.